Skip to main content

 Authorizing GitHub Actions

-GitHub Actions need authorization in order to carry out their intended tasks.
+GitHub Actions need authorization in order to access things in GitHub.
 Choose the right approach for authorizing your GitHub Actions for your context.

 Using a GitHub App